carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Plus Codes](https://plus.codes/) - A plus code is like a street address for people or places that don't have one.
 * [Podman](https://podman.io/) - A daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
 * [Popper.js](https://popper.js.org/) - A kickass library used to manage poppers in web applications.
+* [Portainer](https://github.com/portainer/portainer) - Portainer Community Edition is a lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments.
+It is designed to be as simple to deploy as it is to use.
 * [Practical Common Lisp](http://www.gigamonkeys.com/book/) - "that book is dead sexy"
 * [Prefect](https://www.prefect.io/) - new standard in dataflow automation , trusted to build, run, and monitor millions of data workflows and pipelines.
 * [Probabilistic Programming & Bayesian Methods for Hackers](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) - An intro to Bayesian methods and probabilistic programming from a computation/understanding-first, mathematics-second point of view.